janik6n/enex2md/README.md

 # enex2md

-Enex2md is a command-line utility to convert Evernote export files (`*.enex`) to Markdown.
+Enex2md is a command-line utility to convert Evernote export files (`*.enex`) to [GitHub Flavored Markdown](https://github.github.com/gfm/).

+## Features

-In addition to the content itself, most of the metadata is included in the resulting Markdown.
+In addition to the content itself, the note metadata is included in the resulting Markdown.

-Known issues:
+Within the content, the following features are supported:

+- [x] Lists
-- Tables are not handled / verified
+- [x] Tables created within Evernote are converted to [GFM Tables](https://github.github.com/gfm/#table).
-- Lists are not handled / verified
+- [x] Tasks are converted to [GFM Task list items](https://github.github.com/gfm/#task-list-item)
+- [x] Subsequent empty lines are compressed to one.

+The html in enex files is *somewhat interesting*, thus some *magic is used to massage the data to functioning feature-rich Markdown*.
+Since the Magic Book has not yet been fully written, there are a couple of **known issues**:

+- Strong, emphasis and strong emphasis are lost in some cases.
-- Attachments are not handled at all
+- Attachments are not handled at the moment.
-- Tasks are not handled / verified
-- Bold and italic text is not handled correctly.
+- Codeblocks are not handled correctly.
+- Images are lost (technically they are attachments in enex).

 **This is work in progress, but should already generate useful results.**

+See [Changelog](https://github.com/janikarh/enex2md/blob/master/CHANGELOG.md) for more details.

 ## Installation